Fatality data collection method ::

 How we define a fatal dog attack

-We define a fatal dog mauling as 1.)
-A vicious attack 2.) resulting in severe or catastrophic injury and 3.) the victim dies.
-Severe injury includes: injuries requiring multiple surgical procedures, injuries resulting in broken bones, multiple deep bite injuries (Level 5 bite), and mutilation or amputation injuries.
-The vast majority of deaths occur immediately, or within hours of the attack or while the victim is hospitalized, typically one to several days or several weeks after the attack.
+We define a fatal dog mauling as: (1) A vicious attack, (2) resulting in severe or catastrophic injury, and (3) the victim dies.
+Severe injury includes: injuries requiring multiple surgical procedures, injuries resulting in broken bones, multiple deep bite injuries (Level 5 bite), mutilation, or amputation injuries.
+The vast majority of deaths occur immediately, or less so, within hours of the attack or while the victim is hospitalized, typically one to several days or several weeks after the violent dog attack.

-On every dog bite fatality page, we list excluded victims and the types of cases that are excluded: "Deaths involving minor dog bite injury, dog-related caused injury (killed by a car while fleeing a dog) and cases that lacked a "reasonably clear" determination of death after dog bite injury are not included in our fatality statistical data.
-Deaths involving fatal non-bite injury (struck by dog death) or deaths due to untreated severe dog bites (sepsis) may be added to our data at a future time."
+On every dog bite fatality page, we list excluded victims and the types of cases that are excluded: "Deaths involving minor dog bite injury, dog-related caused injury (killed by a car while fleeing a dog) and cases that lacked a 'reasonably clear' determination of death after dog bite injury are not included in our fatality statistical data.
+Deaths involving fatal non-bite injury (struck by dog death) or deaths due to untreated severe dog bites (sepsis) may be added to our data at a future time," we state.

 Capturing fatal dog attacks

 How we capture fatal dog attacks for all breeds reported in U.S. news reports begins with 14 generic phrases assigned to Google News Alerts.
 All 14 phrases are intentionally non-breed specific.
 Once an attack is captured, 2-4 case-specific terms are created to ensure that any new information about the dog bite fatality is captured as well.
 A case-specific phase is often "name of county, dog attack."
-It also may be the first and last name of the victim or the dog's owner.
+It also may be the first and last name of the victim, or in cases of criminal charges, the dog owner's name

 The 14 generic terms have been in use since 2008-2013, according to a recent search of incomplete archived emails of those years. - DogsBite.org, October 17, 2022

-Occasionally we capture a new fatal dog mauling when, 1.) a family member or friend of the victim directly reports the attack to us 2.) it is discovered on social media then verified, or 3.) it is found through FOIA requests (public records requests made by our nonprofit).
-From 2005 to 2019, 11 deaths (of a total of 521), were discovered by these methods, 2% of all cases.
-Adults 50 and older were the most common victims and the most common dog breeds involved were bull breeds.
+Occasionally we capture a new fatal dog mauling when, (1) a family member or friend of the victim directly reports the attack to us, (2) it is discovered on social media then verified, or (3) it is found through a FOIA request, a public records request made by our nonprofit.
+From 2005 to 2023, 31 deaths (of a total of 740), were discovered by these methods, 4% of all cases.
+Adults 40-years and older were the most common fatality victims, 74%.
+The most common dog breeds involved were bull breeds.

 Generic fatal dog attack alerts